toddbranch/ECE383/labs/lab4/index.md

 With MicroBlaze, recreate the same functionality as in the first part of this lab.

-_Note_: Never connect any of your ports to the `GCLK` signal.
-Or you will get a PAR error and your design will not work correctly.
+_Note_: Never connect any of your ports to the `GCLK` signal, or you will get a PAR error and your design will not work correctly.

 ## A Functionality (MicroBlaze)